-Welcome to my food blog!Caricature Credit: Mark Siermaczeski of Cruelty Free Cartoons
+Welcome to my food and travel blog!Caricature Credit: Mark Siermaczeski of Cruelty Free Cartoons

 At a very young age I learned that I’m a definite foodie who lives to eat.
 I lived on a farm with an amazing cook for a mother who spent most of her time feeding our family delicious home-cooked meals.
 Everything she touched would turn out better than you could imagine, and I was spoiled with having flavourful Thai, Ukrainian and other dishes as a part of my everyday life.

 I am currently location independent, traveling around the world while working on digital marketing as part of Umami Marketing, and spending the beautiful summers back home in Vancouver.
 The majority of my posts will still be related to restaurants in Vancouver but there will also be out of town reviews, travel maps, and videos of favourite spots and my top secrets in various international locales.